theAgileQA/pyrestrequest/README.md

 - *std_deviation*: standard deviation of values, useful for measuring how consistent they are
 - *total* or *sum*: total up the values given

-Currently supported metrics are listed below, and these are a subset of Curl get_info variables.
+Currently supported metrics are listed below, and these are methods created and contained in a metrics module.
-These variables are explained here (with the CURLINFO_ prefix removed): [curl_easy_get_info documentation](http://curl.haxx.se/libcurl/c/curl_easy_getinfo.html)

 *Metrics:*
 'appconnect_time', 'connect_time', 'namelookup_time', 'num_connects', 'pretransfer_time', 'redirect_count', 'redirect_time', 'request_size', 'size_download', 'size_upload', 'speed_download', 'speed_upload', 'starttransfer_time', 'total_time'